 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed panic and depression.
-This will include panic disorder; panic attacks and pregnancy; and panic vs. depression, which comes first?.
+In the last section, we discussed panic and depression.
+This included panic disorder; panic attacks and pregnancy; and panic vs. depression, which comes first?

-On this track, we will continue our discussion of anxiety.
-This will include untreated anxiety when a child is truly at risk and ghosts in the nursery.
+In this section, we will continue our discussion of anxiety.
+This will include untreated anxiety, when a child is truly at risk, and ghosts in the nursery.

 Awareness of the frequency with which anxiety disorders can accompany pregnancy may enable the diagnosis to be made sooner, thereby reducing the woman’s emotional distress and preventing further complications for both mother and child not only during pregnancy but also after birth.